San Francisco – Steep Streets, Cable Cars, and Clam Chowder!

 Lots of people stand whether there are seats available or not – often on the running boards while hanging onto a pole – as this is how you get the best views of the steep streets and the harbour.

-Watch the video I took as we rode the steep streets of San Francisco on a Cable Car!
+Watch my video as we rode the steep streets of San Francisco on a cable car!

 FUN FACTS ABOUT THE CABLE CARS OF SAN FRANCISCO